PedroNCordeiro/billiards_js/README.md

 # billiards_js
-A simple billiards game using p5 and p5.play
+A simple 3-ball cushion experiment to test the p5.play engine

-Open src/index.html to run.